marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/referring-to-a-type-with-typeof.rst

         typeof (b) _b = (b); \
       _a > _b ? _a : _b; })

-.. index:: underscores in variables in macros

-.. index:: _ in variables in macros

-.. index:: local variables in macros

-.. index:: variables, local, in macros

-.. index:: macros, local variables in
+.. index:: underscores in variables in macros, _ in variables in macros, local variables in macros, variables, local, in macros, macros, local variables in

 The reason for using names that start with underscores for the local variables is to avoid conflicts with variable names that occur within the